 The Name of This Solidarity

 Park Jaedong made no grand declaration as he submitted to SAF.
-He stated his position simply by submitting the most work.
+He stated his position simply by submitting the most work of any living artist.

 That is the form of solidarity Park Jaedong chose.
 With the brush, with color, and with numbers.